The Best Dog Chew Toys In Australia -

 The aim of the game is to stuff the sides of the ball with treats or kibble.
 Your dog will enjoy kicking and gnawing on it to release the goods.

-The Anything Pets ball is made of non-toxic rubber.
+Like our KONG in the number one spot, the Anything Pets ball is made of non-toxic rubber.
 The corrugated sides also have the added benefit of maintaining your dog’s oral hygiene.
 Yep - chew toys can do that too!
 The ball’s “teeth” massage your dog’s gums which can help reduce tartar build-up.
 It is also soothing for teething puppies.

 But for the price, this is a great addition to your dog’s collection of toys.

 If you have ever had the fun of having a wisdom tooth come through or spending time with a curmudgeonly teething baby, you’ll know how uncomfortable it is to grow new teeth.
-Tiny shards of enamel piercing through sore, fragile gums is as pleasant as it sounds.
+Tiny shards of enamel piercing through sore, fragile gums is as unpleasant as it sounds.

 We can’t stuff a dummy in your puppy’s mouth, but a teething toy will be just as effective.